AUTOSAVE-std/CU-Robot-class/README.md

 ### Tell me what this does!
-This software control/read input from servo, led segment x10, speaker, 8x8LED, piezo.
+This software control/read input from servo, led segment x10, speaker, 8x8LED, and piezo.

 ### How to use this things!